 ACL Reconstruction

-ACL reconstruction is a procedure to replace a torn anterior cruciate ligament (ACL), a major ligament in your knee.
-ACL is a band of tissue inside the knee that attaches one bone to another.
-ACL injuries occur when it stretches or tears, mostly during sports that involve sudden stops and swift changes in direction like football, soccer, volleyball, and basketball.
+ACL reconstruction is a surgical procedure aimed at replacing a torn anterior cruciate ligament (ACL), a significant ligament in the knee.
+The ACL is a band of tissue within the knee that connects one bone to another.
+ACL injuries typically happen during sports activities involving abrupt stops and rapid changes in direction, such as football, soccer, volleyball, and basketball.

 PCL Reconstruction